Anna-Vas/goto-school-2017/README.md

 ## Music

 There are two sound processing programs in this directory.
-One of them (`sound_music.py`) recieves a sound file and outputs its 25% increased and reversed version.
+One of them (`sound_music.py`) recieves a sound file and outputs its high-pitched and reversed version.
 Another one (`sound_voice.py`) records user's voice, increases its speed by 25% and adds background music.

 ### Requirements